SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Abstract

 \section{Abstract}

 Image harmonization aims at adjusting the appearance of the foreground to make it more compatible with the background.
-Due to a lack of understanding of the background illumination direction, existing works are incapable of generating a realistic foreground shading.
-In this paper, we decompose the image harmonization into two sub-problems: 1) illumination estimation of background images and 2) rendering of foreground objects.
-Before solving these two sub-problems, we first learn a direction-aware illumination descriptor via a neural rendering framework, of which the key is a Shading Module that decomposes the shading field into multiple shading components given depth information.
-Then we design a Background Illumination Estimation Module to extract the direction-aware illumination descriptor from the background.
-Finally, the illumination descriptor is used in conjunction with the neural rendering framework to generate the harmonized foreground image containing a novel harmonized shading.
-Moreover, we construct a photo-realistic synthetic image harmonization dataset that contains numerous shading variations by image-based lighting.
-Extensive experiments on this dataset demonstrate the effectiveness of the proposed method.
-Our dataset and code will be made publicly available.
+Without exploring background illumination and its effects on the foreground elements, existing works are incapable of generating a realistic foreground shading.
+In this paper, we decompose the image harmonization task into two sub-problems: 1) illumination estimation of the background image and 2) re-rendering of foreground objects under background illumination.
+Before solving these two sub-problems, we first learn a shading-aware illumination descriptor via a well-designed neural rendering framework, of which the key is a shading bases module that generates multiple shading bases from the foreground image.
+Then we design a background illumination estimation module to extract the illumination descriptor from the background.
+Finally, the Shading-aware Illumination Descriptor is used in conjunction with the neural rendering framework (SIDNet) to produce the harmonized foreground image containing a novel harmonized shading.
+Moreover, we construct a photo-realistic synthetic image harmonization dataset that contains numerous shading variations with image-based lighting.
+Extensive experiments on both synthetic and real data demonstrate the superiority of the proposed method, especially in dealing with foreground shadings.